-A. People Tracking
+B. People Tracking

-To increase the quality of the robot's observations it is possible to fuse data of multiple sensor modalities.
+The basis of the above mentioned prediction techniques is an accurate motion model, which rests upon previous observed trajectories.
+To ensure the quality of the observations it is already common to fuse data of multiple sensor modalities.
 Two frequently used sensors for tracking applications are cameras and laser range finders.
-Due to the great amount of publications this paper cannot give a complete overview.
-We exemplarily present some selected papers which describe frequently used methods.

 1) Camera Tracking: If static cameras are used, background subtraction is a common technique to separate foreground objects.
-In [12] every pixel is assigned a statistical color probability of the observed background by a mixture of gaussians.
+In [12] every pixel is assigned with a statistical color probability of the observed background by a mixture of gaussians.
 This probability is used to determine the pixel's background membership in each frame.
-In [13] an occurrence model is used to track certain objects.
+In [13] and [14] an occurrence model is used to track certain objects.
 This model contains the color appearance and a probability mask, which represents the probability of each pixel to be part of the object.
-Another approach to track certain objects is presented in [14]: Here a color histogram represents the model.
-This approach uses no background subtraction, it is suitable for tracking people in images recorded by mobile cameras.
-Since this approach provides real-time tracking capabilities for non-stationary cameras it is applied in our system and described in section III in detail.
+Another approach to track certain objects is presented in [15]: Here a color histogram represents the model.
+This approach is applied in our system and it is described in section III in detail.
+Since this approach uses no background subtraction, it is suitable to track people in images recorded by mobile cameras.

-2) Laser Tracking: In [15], [16] and [17] background subtraction is used with laser range scans for object tracking.
+2) Laser Tracking: In [16], [17] and [18] background subtraction is used with laser range scans for object tracking.
 The systems differ in the way they generate the background.
 They all have in common that the background is modeled as a probability density function over the range measurements.
 For laser range finders mounted on a mobile robot it is not suitable to use such background models since the background measurements are changing permanently.
-Therefore, in [18] human legs are registered only via their size and shape.
+Therefore, in [19] human legs are registered only via their size and shape.

-B. Filtering and Fusion of Multimodal Tracking Data
+C. Filtering and Fusion of Multimodal Tracking Data

 Both the tracking algorithms in laser range scanners and in camera images mostly include filtering of the position estimates.
 This is reasonable since all measurements contain errors.
 The filtering becomes more important if several sensors are used.
 The integration and weighting of the different sensors is mostly included in the filtering algorithm.
-In [18] a Kalman filter is used to integrate tracking algorithms in laser range scans and camera images.
-A particle filter is presented in [19] which fuses audio and video information.
-[20] applies another approach which deals with multimodality.
+In [19] a Kalman filter is used to integrate tracking algorithms in laser range scans and camera images.
+A particle filter is presented in [20] which fuses audio and video information.
+[21] applies another approach which deals with multimodality.
 The different tracks gained by different sensor modalities are connected via an anchoring method.